elastic/terraform-provider-ec/CONTRIBUTING.md

 - `TESTARGS` controls any additional flags you may want to pass to `go test`.
 - `TEST_COUNT` controls how many times each test is run.
 Defaults to 1.

+_Note: Acceptance tests may incur in charges for the deployments that are created.
+If you do not wish to run acceptance tests locally, you can rely on the acceptance tests which are run automatically on every pull request._

+##### Sweepers

 Additionally, there is a `make sweep` target which destroys any dangling infrastructure created by the acceptance tests.
 For more information on acceptance testing, check out the official Terraform [documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html).

-_Note: Acceptance tests may incur in charges for the deployments that are created.
-If you do not wish to run acceptance tests locally, you can rely on the acceptance tests which are run automatically on every pull request._
+Running the sweepers will remove all the `terraform_acc_` prefixed resources for the registered sweepers, each resource should add its own sweepers so that in cases dangling resources are left, they can be cleaned up with `make sweep`.
+There are three variables that can be passed to `sweep`:

+- `SWEEP` controls the region (if any) to pass to the resources to be swept.
+Defaults to `us-east-1`.
+- `SWEEP_DIR` controls the directory where the sweepers are found.
+Defaults to `github.com/elastic/terraform-provider-ec/ec/acc`.
+- `SWEEPARGS` controls the additional command flags to pass to the `go test` command:
+  - `-sweep-run` can be set to filter which sweepers are run (matching is done with `string.Contains`).
+  - `-sweep-allow-failures` can be set to allow all sweepers to be run when one or more have failed.

 ### Build terraform-provider-ec locally with your changes